-Mastering our thoughts is not a new idea.
-I often come across books, sometimes books from long ago, with profound wisdom.
+Taking charge of our thought life is not a new idea.
+Ever come across a book, even a book from long ago, with profound wisdom?
 When I find them, I like to share them.
 As a Man Thinketh, by James Allen is an oldie but goodie.

 I’ve learned the power of managing my thinking, and have a fondness for learning all the ways in which I can do that.
 Thoughts are like our steering wheel through life.
 Thoughts can make or break our happiness.
 As a Man Thinketh is one of those profound little books from long ago that is packed with simple but powerful wisdom.
 It’s right up there with Power of Now and the works of Byron Katie in importance for managing our thought life.

 As a Man Thinketh

 The great gurus remind us that thought precedes action.
 When we understand the transition point between our thoughts and our actions, we have some power.
 We can choose.